 The radio modem measures the received signal strength (RSSI) of the receiver constantly.
 The Signal Threshold setting determines the received signal level above which the search for the radio messages is active.
 It is recommended that values given in the table above are used as a basis.
 If the threshold is set too low (the CD LED is ON constantly), it is possible that the receiver is trying to synchronise itself with noise.
 In such a case the actual data transmission might remain unnoticed.
 If the threshold is set too high, the weak data transmissions will be rejected although they could be otherwise receivable.
-Signal threshold should only be changed for a reason - for example in the following cases:

-Continuous interference is present and the desired signal is strong.
+Signal threshold should only be changed for a reason - for example in the following cases: Continuous interference is present and the desired signal is strong.
 In this case the signal threshold can be increased to prevent the modem from synchronising to the interfering signal(s) and /or possible noise.
 Maximum sensitivity should be achieved and the desired signal is very weak.
 In this case the sensitivity could increase by decreasing Signal threshold.
 This type of situation is usually a sign of a poorly constructed radio network / contact.
 Bit errors and momentary loss of signals can be expected in this kind of a situation.
 Some data might be successfully transferred.

-The RSSI can be requested locally by using a special SL command (SL@R?).
+The radio modems equipped with an LCD display show the RSSI of the last received message in dBm units.
+The RSSI can be requested also locally by using a special SL command (SL@R?).
 The RSSI value is available 7s after the receiving the message.
 After that the value is returned to zero.

-5.3 Encryption
+7.3 Encryption

 Data security is often a concern when using radio communication.
-In the SATELLINE-M3-TR1 product family an AES128-bit encryption (CTR-mode) on the air-interface ensures privacy in the radio network.
+In the SATELLINE-EASy product family an AES128-bit encryption (CTR-mode) on the air-interface ensures privacy in the radio network.
 The principle of encryption in the radio path is to collect a certain amount of data to a shift register and manipulate it according to a certain rule.
 Every data packet is encrypted individually.
 The process of encryption adds 10 ms delay in the data flow to each sent data packet (<5 characters) and must be avoided in the cases where low latency is the most important requirement.